star twitter facebook envelope linkedin instagram youtube alert-red alert home left-quote chevron hamburger minus plus search triangle x

 Year One in Pittsburgh.
 Year Two in D.C.

-Heinz College's MSPPM-DC program is the highest-ranked policy analysis degree program in Washington, D.C.
-You will develop skills in data analytics and managementdc-pa-delegate-event-9-27-22.jpg strategies during your first year on campus in Pittsburgh.
+Heinz College's MSPPM-D.C. program is the highest-ranked policy analysis degree program in Washington, D.C.
+You will develop skills in managementdc-pa-delegate-event-9-27-22.jpg strategies and analysis during your first year on campus in Pittsburgh.
 In year two, you will do real work on the ground through a year-long Heinz Policy Fellowship for a government agency, a D.C. non-profit, or a consulting group, while completing a challenging blend of policy analysis and methods courses, and a Capstone Project for a D.C. client.

 Throughout the program, you will receive exposure to our world-renowned academic faculty and accomplished practitioners, as well as ongoing support and mentoring from our program office and Career Services staff that ensure a smooth transition and accelerated start into a meaningful career after graduation.